software-mansion/live-debugger/README.md

 end
 ```

-After that you can add LiveDebugger to your router:
+After that you can add LiveDebugger to your router (do not put it into any `scope`):

 ```elixir
 import LiveDebugger.Router